ktnguyenx/resume-keyword-analyzer/README.md

 - Improve resume targeting for specific job descriptions

 ## Future Improvements

-- Improve concept and alias matching (for example, relating Git to version control)
+- Expand the current rule-based alias mappings to cover a broader range of equivalent concepts.
-- Make phrase and keyword extraction more robust
+- Improve section-aware weighting so skills found in Experience or Projects can count differently from those listed only in Skills.
-- Improve scoring quality for real-world job descriptions
+- Refine scoring with stronger NLP methods and more robust concept matching.
-- Add better handling for noisy PDF formatting
+- Improve parsing reliability for real-world PDF and DOCX inputs.
-- Expand test coverage Explore deployment options for a public demo
+- Expand test coverage and prepare the app for public deployment.